FredHutch/slurm-examples/ManifestofJobs-R/README.md

 The name of the csv containing your sets of arguments is "taskArgumentManifest.csv".
 In each separate job you want to kick off you want Rtask.R to run with input variables from one row of the manifest.

 This would run Rtask.R on the first row of the manifest.
 ```
+ml R/3.5.1-foss-2016b-fh1
 Rscript Rtask.R taskArgumentManifest.csv 1
 ```